-- full name and any
+- full name and any aliases;

 - inmate number;

-- Social Security number;
+- social security number;

 - date of birth;

 - dates, courts, sentences or other dispositions of all misdemeanor and felony convictions;

-- date of parole eligibility;
+- date of parole eligibility (if applicable);

 - date of mandatory release;

 - an explanation of why the Governor should grant a pardon.

-Please note: This letter serves as your official petition; there is no official form you need to fill out.
+This letter serves as your official petition; there is no official form you need to fill out.